1201 A4 Dress Code Guidelines

 -

-Reasonable Accommodation for Religious Practices – Hairstyles, clothing, body art, and/or accessories associated with religious practices will be given appropriate consideration for reasonable accommodation based on the nature of the job and supporting documentation.
+Reasonable Accommodation for Religious Practices – Hairstyles, clothing, body art, piercings and/or accessories associated with religious practices will be given appropriate consideration for reasonable accommodation based on the nature of the job and supporting documentation.
+Employees should consult with their designated Human Resources Representative for reasonable accommodation for religious practices.

-Employees can be required by any member of management to change inappropriate dress or be instructed not to wear the same or similar dress in the future.
-Should it be necessary for the employee to return home to change clothes, the employee will be required to use annual leave, compensatory time, personal leave or leave without pay during the period of absence.
+Employees can be required by any member of management to change inappropriate dress or be instructed not to wear the same or similar attire in the future.
+Should it be necessary for the employee to return home to change attire, the employee will be required to use annual leave, compensatory time, personal leave or leave without pay during the period of absence.

 Ensuring consistent administration of the guidelines of this policy is the responsibility of all levels of management.
-Decisions regarding the appropriateness of dress and the procedures to be followed will be made on a case-by-case basis by management and the appropriate Human Resources Representative.
+Decisions regarding the appropriateness of attire and the procedures to be followed will be made on a case-by-case basis by management and the designated Human Resources Representative.
 Factors to be considered include, but are not limited to:

 -